EdenWise/hjcrc/HJCSIC.md

 Some sought inclusion with the underwriting.
 This started the political left.
-~~As the selfishness and underwriting increased some by fortune were less included~~ As the selfishness and underwriting increased this led to the inclusion saturating (only)
+~~As the selfishness and underwriting increased some by fortune were less included~~ As the selfishness and underwriting increased this led to the inclusion saturating (fortunate factors can only apply to so many people).
+The effect the underwriting had on the less fortunate was devastating.

 As the underwriting increased, the narcissistic men began to clash with one another.
 The underwriting stalled.